hdShang/arxiv-daily/docs/cs-AI/2025-06-27/papers/250622068v1-query-as-test-an-intelligent-driving-test-and-data-storage-method-fo.md

 ---
 layout: default
-title: Query as Test: An Intelligent Driving Test and Data Storage Method for Integrated Cockpit-Vehicle-Road Scenarios
+title: "Query as Test: An Intelligent Driving Test and Data Storage Method for Integrated Cockpit-Vehicle-Road Scenarios"
 ---

 # Query as Test: An Intelligent Driving Test and Data Storage Method for Integrated Cockpit-Vehicle-Road Scenarios